swdr1904/OBCA/QuadcopterNavigation/README.md

 1. Change to the directory

-2. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5 and 0.6)
+2. Install Julia from https://julialang.org/downloads/ (code tested on Julia v1.5.2)

-3. Open Julia in terminal
+3. Open Julia in terminal and enter the Pkg REPL by pressing `]` from the Julia REPL

-4. Install Julia package JuMP using Pkg.add("JuMP")
+4. Install Julia package JuMP using `add JuMP`

-5. Install Julia package Ipopt using Pkg.add("Ipopt")
+5. Install Julia package Ipopt using `add Ipopt`

-6. Install Julia package PyPlot using Pkg.add("PyPlot")
+6. Install Julia package PyPlot using `add PyPlot`

-7. Install Julia package PyPlot using Pkg.add("NearestNeighbors")
+7. Install Julia package NearestNeighbors using `add NearestNeighbors`

+8. Install Julia package DataStructures using `add DataStructures`

 ### Running the parking example